cadunass/starred-issue-finder/README.md

 - **⚡ Modern CLI**: Built with TypeScript and Commander.js for a great developer experience
 - **🚀 Fast & Efficient**: Optimized API usage with higher GitHub API rate limits
 - **🛡️ Type-Safe**: Fully written in TypeScript with comprehensive type definitions

+## 🎯 **The Philosophy**

+The best contributions come from genuine interest.
+By focusing exclusively on your **starred repositories**, this tool helps you:

+1. **Contribute to projects you care about** - You've already starred them for a reason!
+2. **Start with beginner-friendly issues** - "good first issue" labels are perfect entry points
+3. **Build meaningful connections** - Contributing to projects you follow creates lasting engagement
+4. **Grow your skills** - Learn from codebases you find interesting

+Instead of randomly searching for any open issue, find opportunities in projects that align with your interests and goals.

 ---